rails database architecture

 end

 This creates materialized views like analytics_events_events_by_type_per_hour, analytics_events_events_by_type_per_day, and so on.
 Each view is itself backed by a hypertable, so it inherits the same chunking and compression benefits.
+The generated Ruby constants follow the gem's Model::ScopePerTimeframe pattern (the names below are how it works out for this scope and timeframe set; confirm the exact constants the gem generates for yours).

 Querying them feels natural: